Many people love dogs—in fact, dogs were voted the world's second-favorite animal in a recent Animal Planet survey!

 As a bonus, registering your puppy with a local vet begins a critical relationship.
 Just as a family doctor knows how to care for you when you’ve been their patient, so a vet better knows how to take care of a puppy when they know their history.

-Giving a few lessons on vet etiquette is a good idea for you and your puppy before you go.
+It's a good idea to give your puppy a few lessons on vet etiquette before you go.
 Here are a few things to remember: